 Also, remember what GI Anion is: Just the difference in net charge between the positive and negative atoms.

 And, the men and women ate the very same food.
-Men eat more, of course, than women, being larger.
+Men ate more than women, being larger.
 But that will not much matter.
-We are measuring a difference of charges.
+We are measuring a difference of charges, not actual amounts.

 The difference in GI anion between women and men, fed, is 2.1 mEq/hr and our fed mean is over 12 hours meaning an additional flowthrough of 25.5 mEq over the fed period.